yoelmatveyev/Izhora/README.md

 ## FireWorld

-The same as Fireworld2, except that the last rule is generalized to march the birth rule of the original Fireworld.
+The same as Fireworld2, except that the last rule is generalized to match the birth rule of the original Fireworld.

 ***7. A cell is born, if surrounded by 1 orthogonal, 1 diagonal neighboring live cells and 2 or 3 wire cells.***